NHS Bexley Talking Therapies

 About Us

-Mind in Bexley provides access to a wide range of talking therapy treatments and online therapy for adults with common mental health problems.
+Mind in Bexley provides access to a wide range of talking therapies and online therapy treatments for adults with common mental health problems.

 We can offer support to those struggling with low mood, frustration, depression, anxiety, sleeping difficulties that have an impact on your daily life e.g. work, relationships, family life or caring role.

-If you are 18+, registered with a Bexley GP and struggling with mild-moderate anxiety or depression we are here to support you.
+If you are 18+, a Bexley resident and struggling with mild-moderate anxiety or depression we are here to support you.

 What will happen when I refer to Mind in Bexley?